odinguden/Prosjekt-IDATA2304-Gruppe-16/protocol.md

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

+The Underlying Transport Protocol

+In our communication system,we strategically utilize both Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) as our transport-layer protocols.
+This dual-protocol approach is designed to leverage the distinct advantages of each protocol, ensuring efficient and reliable data transmission under varying network conditions.
+TCP:
+Implementation: Our system employs TCP for critical operations where data integrity and order are paramount.
+This is facilitated through the use of ServerSocket and Socket classes in the server, alongside TCPClientSocket  for the client.
+Port numbers: While specific port number are configurable based on deployment needs,they are essential for establishing TCP connections between the server and the clients.

+TCP gives us:
+Reliability: TCP connection-oriented nature guarantees that data packet are delivered in the correct order and without loss,which is vital for transaction requiring high data integrity.
+Flow Control: with built-in mechanisms for flow an congestion control,TCP ensures stable communication,preventing network congestion even in high-traffic scenarios.

+UDP(User Datagram Protocol)

+Implementation: For scenarios necessitating quick data transmission,our system incorporates UDP,using DatagramSocket in the server and udpClientSocket in the client.

+Port numbers: As with TCp,UDP port numbes are assigned during the setup of the respective sockets,tailored to the specific needs of the application.

+UDP gives us:
+Efficiency and Speed: UDP connection-less protocol offers faster data transmission for time-sensitive applications or where high-speed communication is required.

+Lower Overhead: with minimal protocol overhead,UDP is more efficient for small data packets and scenarios where occasional packet loss is not critical.

+Conclusion:

+The combinations of TCP and UDP in our communication protocol presents a versatile framework capable of handling a wide range of communication needs.
+TCP is leveraged for operations demanding high reliability and data integrity, while UDP is utilized for its efficiency and speed,particularly in less critical or real-time scenarios.
+The flexibility in choosing port numbers allows our system to be adaptable and efficient.

 ## The architecture

 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?